12Acorns/magma-forge-client-setup/README.md

 Then go to your minecraft directory, search %appdata% in your file explorer and look for .minecraft.

-Drag the server sync file and run server sync file in the .minecraft folder.
+Drag the server sync file and run server sync file in a new forge folder running minecraft 1.12.2.

 Once done, click on the "Run Server Sync.bat" and enter the server ip and port 38067 in their respective areas.